helm/helm/examples/guestbook/README.md

 This output shows 2 primitive types (Service and ReplicationController), and 2 composite types (redis.jinja and one imported from github (replicatedservice.py)).

-You can also see where a specific type is being used with the `list-instances` command:
+You can also see where a specific type is being used with the `deployed-instances` command:

 ```
-dm --name 'Service' list-instances
+dm deployed-instances Service
 [{"name":"frontend-service","type":"Service","deployment":"guestbook4","manifest":"manifest-1446682551242763329","path":"$.resources[0].resources[0]"},{"name":"redis-master","type":"Service","deployment":"guestbook4","manifest":"manifest-1446682551242763329","path":"$.resources[1].resources[0].resources[0]"},{"name":"redis-slave","type":"Service","deployment":"guestbook4","manifest":"manifest-1446682551242763329","path":"$.resources[1].resources[1].resources[0]"}]
 ```